OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

     }
     ```

-1. Below the `getGraphData` function add the following function.
+1. After the `getGraphData` function, add the following function.
 Note that you create the `handleClientSideErrors` function in a later step.

     > [!NOTE]
     > To distinguish between the two access tokens you work with in this article, the token returned from getAccessToken() is referred to as a bootstrap token.
 It is later exchanged through the On-Behalf-Of flow for a new token with access to Microsoft Graph.